 | See our Misc Page for Bluefield for more information.|

-If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Bluefield.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Bluefield
+If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Bluefield.
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Bluefield

 Our distance measurements begin at a specific point in Bluefield.
 The point that we are using is located at these GPS coordinates - Latitude: 37.2671, Longitude: -81.2219 [Map].